minusyt23/notes/percy-bysshe-shelley.md

 The leaves cover the seeds and keep them warm until spring comes around.
 After that, they will sprout.

+There are four colours of leaves for Shelley:
++ Yellow
++ Black
++ Pale
++ Hectic Red (tubercolosis blood)

+These are also the colors found on people with the plague.
+Strange comparison, isn't it?

 ###### Duality of leaves
 They can be interpreted both as leaves (from trees) or sheets of paper.
 The wind wants to take down the leaves off of trees, and similarly *I* want to spread this message around.
 That's why *I* am the Wind.

 > Note: the sheets of paper are his words, creating a synecdoche.

 What happens when the Spring comes?
 The Zephyr (warm wind) blows, and the seeds sprout.
 And what does the transition from winter to spring mean?
 It is a message of hope.

+###### The seeds

+Shelley mentions *"the winged seeds"*.
+He is talking about maple seeds.

+Ok, so, what happens is:
++ both leaves and seeds are blown away by the wind.
++ the leaves cover the seeds to produce a warm environment.
++ the seeds sprout when Spring comes, with the Zephyr.

+Finally, we can say that yes, the Wind is a destroyer and a preserver, because:
++ it ruins Nature by making leaves fall off trees and all of that
++ it helps rebuild Nature by warming up the environment.

+###### References and figures of speech

+*"enchanter"* here seems like a Coleridge reference.
+It's a magical word.

+Metaphor

 #### Second